Center-for-Health-Data-Science/bulkDGD/README.md

 * **Documentation**: bulkDGD's documentation can be found [here](https://bulkdgd.readthedocs.io/en/latest/).
 * **Bug reports**: please report any bugs or problems you encounter with bulkDGD in the dedicated [issues](https://github.com/Center-for-Health-Data-Science/bulkDGD/issues) section on GitHub.

+**License**

+bulkDGD is freely available under the terms of the GNU General Public License (Version 3, 29 June 2007).

 **References**

 (Schuster and Krogh, arXiv) Schuster, Viktoria, and Anders Krogh.
 "The Deep Generative Decoder: MAP estimation of representations improves modeling of single-cell RNA data." *arXiv preprint arXiv:2110.06672* (2021).